ClosedNon-ProfitClosed Non-Competitive Grant Round 2025-26

 What is the Indigenous Visual Arts Industry Support program, Closed Non-Competitive Grant Round 2025-26?

 The Indigenous Visual Arts Industry Support program, Closed Non-Competitive Grant Round 2025-26 is a non-profit grant offered by Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts in Australia.
-Funding is provided to organisations to support the Indigenous visual arts industry.
-The program aims to strengthen a professional, viable and ethical Indigenous visual arts sector and support the continued production, exhibition, critique, purchase and collection of Indigenous visual art.
+The Indigenous Visual Arts Industry Support program provides funding to organisations for activities that support a professional, viable and ethical Indigenous visual arts industry.
+It aims to strengthen participation and economic opportunities for Aboriginal and Torres Strait Islander people and support the continued production, exhibition, critique, purchase and collection of Indigenous visual art.

 Who is eligible for the Indigenous Visual Arts Industry Support program, Closed Non-Competitive Grant Round 2025-26?